CIBIL is the abbreviated form of Credit Information Bureau (India) Limited which is India’s first credit bureau or credit information company.

-The composition of the loan portfolio also impacts the CIBIL score and it depends upon how much secured and unsecured loan is present in the loan portfolio.
+The composition of the loan portfolio also impacts the CIBIL score and it depends upon how many secured and unsecured loan is present in the loan portfolio.

-Higher weight of unsecured loan leads to a lower score, compared to the person who has never taken any unsecured loan.
-On the other side, secured loan in the portfolio has a positive impact on the credit score.
+A higher weight of unsecured loan leads to a lower score, compared to a person who has never taken any unsecured loan.
+On the other side, a secured loan in the portfolio has a positive impact on the credit score.

 Credit Mix and Duration has a weightage of 25% on the CIBIL score.

-Other factors such as number of credit applications made in the past, etc. which impacts the credit score.
-Higher the number of credit application more the negative impression being created.
+Other factors such as the number of credit applications made in the past, etc. impact the credit score.
+The higher the number of credit applications more the negative impression is created.
 These factors account for the remaining 20% weightage of the CIBIL score.

 According to the RBI guidelines, the four credit bureaus in India: CIBIL, CRIF High Mark, Equifax, and Experian have to mandatorily provide a free credit score once a year to individuals.

-Interested people can visit the bureaus and request for the credit score through postal or online services.
+Interested people can visit the bureaus and request their credit score through postal or online services.
 However, the individuals may be asked to furnish certain documents for verification and only after proper authentication can the credit report be mailed.

-CIBIL collects data like history of loans, credit cards, total available credit balance and the duration of the loan while assessing the credibility and assigning the credit score.
+CIBIL collects data like the history of loans, credit cards, total available credit balance and the duration of the loan while assessing the credibility and assigning the credit score.